jxburros/CardSpoke/FEATURES.md

 ## Core Product Shape
 - **Card-based knowledge system:** Presents information as hierarchical, tiered cards for lightweight knowledge organization.
 - **Intentionally minimal core:** Keeps the built-in experience ultra-light while delegating optional complexity to Extensions.
 - **Extension-ready foundation:** Built with a dedicated Extension Framework so new behaviors can be added without bloating the core.
+The runtime exposes `CardSpoke_MODS` with hook dispatch, an event bus, and dev tools for inspecting hook stats and errors.
+- **Extension types:** Themes, Patches, Plugins, Mods, Kits, and Expansions cover cosmetic tweaks through deep logic swaps.
+- **Schema-aware:** Uses an explicit `schemaVersion` to gate features and Extensions.

 ## User Data & Storage
 - **Local-first ownership:** User data stays on-device by default; no hosted data or silent syncs.
 - **Storage layers:** Uses LocalStorage for configuration, IndexedDB for structured card data/history, and optional Capacitor Filesystem for attachments or exports when explicitly enabled.
+Preferences (rich text, grid mode, typography, high contrast, dev mode, active theme extension) persist under `cardspoke_*` keys.
 - **No default telemetry:** The core avoids analytics/tracking beacons and requires explicit consent before any off-device transmission.
+- **Dataset operations:** Supports multiple datasets with per-dataset metadata, quick switching, and export/import flows (JSON, CSV, Markdown, TXT).
+Backups are versioned and timestamped (`cardspoke-backup-*.json`) to simplify rollback.

 ## Extension Ecosystem
 - **Extension types:** Supports Themes (visual only), Patches (packaged updates), Plugins (feature additions), Mods (fundamental changes), Kits (Theme/Patch bundles), and Expansions (bundles with Plugins or Mods).
 - **Metadata transparency:** Every Extension declares type, version, author, AI assistants, description, date, dependencies, schema compatibility, and official/angled flags.
 - **Toggleable experimentation:** Patches and Mods are expected to be switchable for compatibility testing and safe rollback.
 - **Bundles & packs:** Kits and Expansions enable curated combinations of Extensions for layered functionality.
+Dev tooling surfaces hook usage counts and errors per Extension to speed regression hunting.

 ## Deviations (Forks)
 - **Fork allowance with boundaries:** Community members can ship Deviations but must not use the "CardSpoke" name/branding and must provide mandatory metadata and credit.